School of Medicine

 •To study DO/DM regulated MHC-II antigen presentation in relevant to T cell-B cell immunity.

 •To study MHC-II-restricted CD4+ T cells cross-reactive with self-protein and viral antigen (i.e., derived from the H1N1 influenza virus or the SARS-CoV-2 virus).

 •To develop T cell receptor mimics for identification of gluten presenting cells in celiac disease.

 •To develop high throughput yeast display system for MHC-II ligand identification.

 Clinical Assistant Professor, Pediatrics - Infectious Diseases

-BioTorsten Joerger, MD is a Clinical Assistant Professor in the Division of Infectious Diseases in the Department of Pediatrics.
+BioTorsten Joerger, MD, MSCE, is a Clinical Assistant Professor in the Division of Infectious Diseases in the Department of Pediatrics.
 He serves as the Associate Medical Director of the Antimicrobial Stewardship Program at Stanford Lucile Packard Children’s Hospital.
 His research interests center around the optimal use of antimicrobials in children as well as clinical epidemiological studies of infections in children.